J.D. Davis Player Props: Giants vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks ninth in the league with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings put together by the Mariners pitching staff ranks ninth in the league.

-- The Mariners have a 3.96 team ERA that ranks ninth among all league pitching staffs.
+- The Mariners have the ninth-ranked team ERA across all MLB pitching staffs (3.92).

 - Mariners pitchers combine to allow the fifth-fewest home runs in baseball (87 total, one per game).